Mat-Tom-Son/memory-resonance/README.md

 - **Class C (Coherent):** Weak nonlinearity reweights spectra
 - **Class M (Memory):** Time-nonlocal dynamical kernels

-**Our Contribution:** We formalize this cross-domain pattern, provide operational diagnostics to classify mechanism, and validate with rigorous controls across the classical/quantum divide.
+**Our Contribution:** We formalize this cross-domain pattern, provide operational diagnostics to classify mechanism, and apply them to a minimal hierarchy—confirming the classical mechanism while documenting where the quantum diagnostic returns a null.

 ---